Wargrave Local History Society

 |June 14||David Williams||The Work of the Finds Liaison Officer|

 Thousands of archaeological objects are discovered by metal-detector users and members of the public every year.
 These finds can tell us about the past - how and where people used to live and the types of objects they made and used.
-The Portable Antiquities Scheme ensures these are recorded, which is the work of the Finds Liaison Officer, and David is the person responsible for east Berkshire (and Surrey), and will tell us of his work, and some of the items discovered..
+The Portable Antiquities Scheme ensures these are recorded, which is the work of the Finds Liaison Officer, and David is the person responsible for East Berkshire (and Surrey), and told us of his work, and some of the items discovered.

 |July 12||Local History Visit||Chawton|